 Panicle shape is a bimodal trait (i.e., amaranthiform and glomerulate), and it does not exhibit a normal distribution (Fig. 5d).
-To compare the heritability using linear and generalized mixed models, we analyzed the results with a linear mixed model (lmer) and a generalized linear mixed model with a binomial distribution (glmer; Supplementary Table 8).
-For lmer, the standard heritability was 0.66, while for the glmer model it was 0.69.
+To compare heritability via linear and generalized mixed models, we analyzed the results via a linear mixed model (lmer) and a generalized linear mixed model with a binomial distribution (glmer; Supplementary Table 8).
+For lmer, the standard heritability was 0.66, whereas for the glmer model, it was 0.69.
 However, as we cannot calculate the error variance for the glmer model, this results in a 4% difference between the outcomes (Supplementary Table 6).
-Based on this result, we decided to proceed with the analysis using lmer.
+On the basis of this result, we decided to proceed with the analysis via lmer.

-Using the mixed linear model, we observed high repeatability for panicle shape in the F7 season in Illpa when experimental units had replicates (Supplementary Table 7).
-In the second phase of the analysis, using the dataset from the experiments in Illpa and Camacani for the F8 season, we found that heritability decreased to 0.24 when experimental units did not have replicates (Fig. 5c, Supplementary Table 7).
-However, the standard heritability for panicle type is 0.63 (H2.s, Supplementary Table 8).
+Using the mixed linear model, we observed high repeatability for panicle shape in the F7 season in Illpa when the experimental units had replicates (Supplementary Table 7).
+In the second phase of the analysis, using the dataset from the experiments in Illpa and Camacani for the F8 season, we found that heritability decreased to 0.24 when the experimental units did not have replicates (Fig. 5c, Supplementary Table 7).
+However, the standard heritability for the panicle type is 0.63 (H2.s, Supplementary Table 8).

 DISCUSSION

 Panicle traits are critical components for improving yield in quinoa.
 However, field-based panicle phenotyping is often time-consuming, labor-intensive, and dependent on the evaluator’s expertise in distinguishing among panicle traits.
-These challenges can lead to inconsistencies across operators or phenotyping sessions, particularly when evaluating large populations, thereby limiting its application in breeding programs and large-scale genetic studies such as QTL mapping or GWAS.
-To overcome these limitations, we aimed to develop a pipeline for high-throughput phenotyping of quinoa panicles using deep learning-based image analysis.
-The pipeline was designed using a stagewise approach to select the best-performing models.
-In the first stage, we evaluated 16 models to identify the most suitable one for segmenting panicle images.
+These challenges can lead to inconsistencies across operators or phenotyping sessions, particularly when large populations are evaluated, thereby limiting their application in breeding programs and large-scale genetic studies such as QTL mapping or GWAS.
+To overcome these limitations, we aimed to develop a pipeline for high-throughput phenotyping of quinoa panicles via deep learning-based image analysis.
+The pipeline was designed via a stagewise approach to select the best-performing models.
+In the first stage, we evaluated 16 models to identify the most suitable model for segmenting panicle images.
 In the second stage, we implemented 12 classification models to categorize images into two panicle shapes: amaranthiform and glomerulate.
-To validate the pipeline’s accuracy, we compared the outputs of the tested models with manual evaluations conducted using ImageJ.
+To validate the pipeline’s accuracy, we compared the outputs of the tested models with manual evaluations conducted via ImageJ.
 The results demonstrated a strong correlation between the pipeline’s segmentation outputs and manual evaluations at a pixel-based scale, as well as high prediction accuracy for panicle shape classification.
-We applied the complete pipeline to calculate quantitative-genetic parameters across multi-location trials, showcasing its potential for integration into breeding programs.
+We applied the complete pipeline to calculate quantitative genetic parameters across multilocation trials, highlighting its potential for integration into breeding programs.
 This approach offers a robust and scalable solution for phenotyping quinoa panicles, paving the way for more efficient and precise selection for breeding programs.

-Pipeline to panicle image analysis in quinoa
+Pipeline for panicle image analysis in quinoa

 Despite extensive training of various Mask R-CNN models with different parameters, our pipeline could not identify a single model that excelled in both classification and segmentation tasks simultaneously.
-Consequently, we adopted a stagewise approach, selecting distinct models optimized separately for each task to enhance the accuracy and efficiency of panicle phenotyping.
+Consequently, we adopted a stagewise approach, selecting distinct models optimized separately for each task to increase the accuracy and efficiency of panicle phenotyping.